 Head, Curriculum Innovation and Professional Learning

-Heather has been devoted to education at Branksome since 2000, and is currently Head of Curriculum Innovation and Professional Learning and Science teacher.
+Heather has been devoted to education at Branksome since 2000, and is currently Head of Curriculum Innovation and Professional Learning and a Science teacher.
 Heather started at Branksome as an MYP and DP Science teacher in the Senior and Middle School for seven years and has since filled various positions, including Head of the Middle School and Head of Academics.
 She was also the IB Middle Years Program Coordinator for eight years and has attended and led IB Curriculum and Leadership Workshops since 2001.
 She previously worked at TVOntario for four years and was a Science teacher and Department Head at St. George's School of Montreal.
 She holds both a Master of Science and Bachelor of Science (Honours) from the University of Toronto and a Bachelor of Education from McGill University.
 Heather’s daughter Saffi’19 is a graduate of Branksome.